Top Eugene-Area Campgrounds

 Richardson Park CampgroundFern Ridge Reservoir by Colin Morton

 Just 30 minutes from downtown Eugene is this family-friendly destination campground.
 On the shores of Fern Ridge Reservoir, Richardson Park is an eighty-eight site campground accommodating both RV and tent camping.
 One section of the campground is wooded and private, the other section offers open grassy greenbelts between the sites.
 Walk or cycle around the lake.
-This campground is great because of its proximity to the water, wine country and July's Oregon Country Fair.
+This campground is great because of its proximity to the water and wine country.

 Armitage Park CampgroundArmitage Park by Melanie Griffin

 For proximity to Eugene, no other campground beats Armitage.
 Set beside the McKenzie River at the edge of town, Armitage is convenient and beautiful all at once.
 Recreation opportunities abound with volleyball courts, horsehoe pits, grassy lawns, a dog park and a boat ramp.
 Wander the nature trails down by the river.
-The open spaces and picnic shelters are ideal for group gatherings.
-Campers can easily bike or take the bus to Eugene to shop downtown, attend a Duck football game or enjoy a night on the town.
+The open spaces and picnic shelters are ideal for spreading out.
+Campers can easily bike or take the bus to Eugene to shop downtown.

 Baker Bay CampgroundBaker Bay Campground Dorena by Melanie Griffin